- BR Premium

 Kids are significantly more coordinated at this level than 8u.
 Most infielders can field and throw and normally the center fielder can catch most fly balls as well.
 Now it begins to become important to hit the ball hard and high enough to get the ball out of the infield in the air as often as possible.
 Balls hit over 50 mph, which for decent 10u kids is pretty easy, should be hit up at about a 20-degree angle.
 This gets the ball out of the infield and into the outfield every time.

 Now a good 10-year-old is going to push the 60 or 65 miles per hour mark in exit velocity.
 That player may be able to carry their velocity up into the 30 or 35-degree launch angle.
 In that case, he’s your doubles and home run hitter!
-Coach him to hit the ball higher than the kid who hits it 55mph when they hit it 30 degrees.
+Coach him to hit the ball higher than the kid who hits it 55mph because 65 mph and harder hits can go over the fence!

 Below, you'll see a picture of launch angles that are good for kids in this group or this exit velocity to drive the ball out of the infield.
 This group has a higher margin for error in spite of the better fielders due to their higher exit speeds.
 The highest chance for hits is between 9 degrees and 35 degrees at the higher end of the launch angle window here.